jamesplease/react-request/docs/guides/why-jsx.md

 best to understand why someone would prefer to configure their requests with JSX.

 I came to realize that the primary benefit to me is that I would write less code by configuring my requests with JSX.
-I prefer to write as little code as possible, so I made React Request.
+I like writing less code, so I made React Request.

 There are three things React Request do that, taken together, lead me to write less code:

 * Manage response caching
 * Make it easy to access data anywhere in the app
-* Reduce the number of connected components that I write
+* When using Redux, it reduces the number of connected components that I write

 ### Response Caching

 Managing caching requires writing additional code to your components.
-A system for caching requests is not necessarily difficult to create, but it does add extra code to your components.
+A system for caching requests is not necessarily difficult to create, but it does add extra code to your application.

 With React Request, a response cache comes built in, and interactions with it are configured with a single prop, `fetchPolicy`.